Folks, the Fictionary is now

 AM – ascension materials; the items used to ascend heroes, predominantly those not available from playing levels.

 AoE – Area of Effect or Attacks on Everyone!
-A special attack that hits multiple enemies
+A special attack that hits all enemies

 Avatar – A picture or figure representing a person in an online environment.
 Unless you’re M Night Shamalyan.
 Then it represents the death of your career.